ros2/ros2_documentation/source/ROS-Framework/About-Nodes.rst

 A node is a participant in the ROS graph that handles a specific task.
 The behavior of nodes is configured using parameters.
-The behaviour of nodes is configured using parameters For example, a node controlling a motor may have a parameter that controls the motor's maximum speed, while a topic might be used to set a robot's current speed.
 Nodes advertise their presence and establish connections with other compatible nodes through the discovery process.
 Nodes communicate with each other using interfaces, like topics, services, and actions.